frc2052/FRC-Krawler-Docs/initial_setup.md

 <img src="https://github.com/frc2052/FRC-Krawler-Docs/raw/master/img/easy_setup/2.png" alt="Drawing" width="200px"/>
 <img src="https://github.com/frc2052/FRC-Krawler-Docs/raw/master/img/easy_setup/3.png" alt="Drawing" width="200px"/>

-Once that is done, you can now swipe from the side of your screen and open up the navigation drawer.
+Once done, you can now swipe from the side of your screen and open up the navigation drawer.
 These elements can be accessed throughout the app.

 + **Scout** - Where the client devices record data
 + **Server** - Where the server device is managed.
 Turned on/off, etc.